PPMTF/PPMTF/data/PF/README.md

 # About the dataset
-The location data below this directory is newly created based on the [SNS-based people flow data](https://nightley.jp/archives/1954/).
+All the location data below this directory are generated based on the [SNS-based people flow data](https://nightley.jp/archives/1954/).
 For more details, see: https://arxiv.org/abs/1911.04226.

 Attribute work to name in the SNS-based People Flow Data is as follows: